ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 But now, companies are obligated to provide the information they have collected about you, and this will be your first task.

 Create a GDPR-compliant data access request from a company of your choice.
 We recommend you choose a company you know holds data on you.
-The response may take some time, according to [GDPR](https://gdpr-info.eu/issues/right-of-access/) this **shouldn't** take more than a month from them receiving the request, however, it might take longer than this depending on the company and your request.
+The response may take some time, according to GDPR [^6][^7] this **shouldn't** take more than a month from them receiving the request, however, it might take longer than this depending on the company and your request.
 Therefore it is better to do it as soon as possible after starting the course.

 Read at least [GDPR Article 15](https://gdpr-info.eu/art-15-gdpr/) before crafting your request.